sunset1215/addressbook-level4/docs/UserGuide.md

 * `add follow up with Jack on sales report`<br>
   Adds a floating task named `follow up with Jack on sales report`.
 * `add assignment 3 12-10-2016`<br>
-  Adds a deadline named `assignment 3` due on 12th October 2016.
+  Adds a deadline named `assignment 3` due on 12 Oct 2016.
 * `add assignment 3 12-10-2016 14:00`<br>
-  Adds a deadline named `assignment 3` due on 12th October 2016, 2pm.
+  Adds a deadline named `assignment 3` due on 12 Oct 2016, 2pm.
 * `add project Highlight 01-10-2016 14-11-2016`<br>
-  Adds an event named `project Highlight` starting on 1st October 2016 to 14th November 2016.
+  Adds an event named `project Highlight` starting on 1 Oct 2016 to 14 Nov 2016.
 * `add meeting with John 01-10-2016 14:00 01-10-2016 16:00`<br>
-  Adds an event named `meeting with John` on 1st October 2016, 2pm to 4pm.
+  Adds an event named `meeting with John` on 1 Oct 2016, 2pm to 4pm.

 #### Set task as complete : `complete`
 Sets the specified task as complete.<br>